zestia/ember-modal-dialog/README.md

 #### `@onEscape`

 Optional.
-Fired when escape is pressed.
-Receives the API as an parameter.
+Fired when escape is pressed or the user clicks outside the dialog box.
 You can use the API to call `close` for example.

 ### API